Skip to main content

 Prostate Health and Oncologic Considerations

-The concern that testosterone therapy could increase the risk of is a long-standing one.
+The concern that testosterone therapy could increase the risk of prostate cancer is a long-standing one.
 This hypothesis was based on the observation that androgen deprivation therapy causes prostate tumors to regress.
 However, extensive research, including a Mendelian randomization study analyzing the effects of lifelong testosterone exposure, has clarified this relationship.

 This study found that genetically predicted higher free testosterone was associated with an increased risk of prostate cancer.
 This suggests that the total lifetime exposure to testosterone is a factor.
 In the context of TRT, the goal is to restore levels to a normal physiologic range, not to create a state of lifelong excess.
 For men with diagnosed hypogonadism, TRT has not been shown to increase the incidence of prostate cancer compared to placebo.